PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 d)

-Skill Enhancement Courses (SEC) (3
+Skill Enhancement

-credits each): These courses (three in number) may be
+Courses (SEC) (3 credits each): These courses (three in number) may be

 chosen from a pool of courses designed to provide value-based and/or

-skill-based knowledge and should contain both theory and laboratory/hands-on
+skill-based knowledge and should contain both theory and

-training/field work.
-The prime purpose of these courses is to provide
+laboratory/hands-on training/field work.
+The prime purpose of these

-students life-skills in hands-on mode so as to increase their employability.
+courses is to provide students life-skills in hands-on mode so as to increase

-manner that a student from any stream could gain Technical/Practical/Hands-on/
+shall be designed in such a manner that a student from any stream could gain

-necessarily more than 10 in number for each semester.
+10 in number for each semester.

-Internship (2 credits): A student will also have to undergo internship once either at the
+e) Internship (2 credits): A student will also have to

-end of 2nd semester or at the end of 4th semester during
+the end of 4th semester during Summer Vacations.

-Ability Enhancement Courses (AEC) (2
+f) Ability Enhancement Courses (AEC) (2 credits each):

-credits each): One papers of each of the
+One papers of each of the AbilityEnhancement

-AbilityEnhancement Courses (AEC) may be of two kinds, both pertaining to
+Courses (AEC) may be of two kinds, both pertaining to enhancement in ability in

-enhancement in ability in language subjects:
+language subjects:

-Alternative English to be studied in the 3rd Semester.
+or Alternative English to be studied in the 3rd Semester.

-Three Discipline Specific Courses
+Ø Three Discipline Specific Courses

 {Multidisciplinary): Compulsory English to be

-studied in 3rd Semester and one from MIL Bengali or MIL Hindi or MIL
+studied in 3rd Semester and one from MIL Bengali or MIL Hindi

-2nd Semester.
+in the 2nd Semester.

-education:
+Value based education:

-Single Major and Single Minor course: Environmental Education to be studied in pt Semester and Understanding India to be studied in the 4th Semester.
+in pt Semester and Understanding India to be studied in the 4th Semester.

-Three Discipline Specific Courses
+Ø Three Discipline Specific Courses

-(Multidisciplinary): Environmental Education to be
+(Multidisciplinary): Environmental Education

-studied in 4th Semester
+to be studied in 4th Semester and Understanding India to be

-and Understanding India to be studied in the 1st
+studied in the 1st Semester.

-Practical/Tutorials (One each with every
+h) Practical/Tutorials (One each with every Major and Minor

 Practical means Laboratory or field